blkph0x/testsslgen/README.md

 # Usage:
   ```
-  ./massl.sh <options> <input_file | url | ip>
+ Usage: ./masslv3.sh <options> <inputlist> <url> <ip address>
-      Specify either a file path containing a list of URLs or a single URL
+  Specify either a file path containing a list of URLs/IPS, a single URL, or an IP address
-      Make sure there is no HTTP or HTTPS prefix in the domain list.
+  Make sure there is no HTTP or HTTPS prefix for URLs
-      Make sure the template.docx and script.py is in the same directory as this bash script.
+  Make sure the template.docx and testssl.py files are in the same directory as this bash script

 Options:
   -h, --help:         Display this help message and exit
   -m, --max-scans:    Set the maximum number of concurrent scans (default: 5)
-      Note: Too many concurrent scans will effect performance
+                      Note: Too many concurrent scans will affect performance
   -o, --output-dir:   Set the output directory for testssl results (default: ./testSSLresults)

+Example:
+  ./Massl.sh domain.txt

+Example 2: Using a single URL
+  ./Massl.sh example.com

+Example 2: Using a single URL
+  ./Massl.sh 192.168.0.1

 ```

-# Example:
+# Example Usage :
 1. ./massl.sh listOfDomains.txt | ./massl.sh domain.com | ./massl.sh 192.168.0.1 | ./massl.sh -o domainResults google.com
 2. cd testSSLresults or whatever directory you specified with -o
 3. copy the last word file over to host. (at the moment it makes 3, will fix that soon)